 The event is fully booked at the moment.

-You are welcome to sign up on the waiting list.
-If you do, we will contact you if free places become available.
+You are welcome to sign up for the waiting list.
+If you do, we will contact you if any places become available.